Perrin35/thermalization/README.md

 # Repository Overview

-This repository contains the notebook and data used in [1].
+This repository includes the notebook and data used in [1] and can be cited with the DOI: 10.5281/zenodo.14639657.
 It is organized as follows:

 ## Directory Structure